Using the Device Manager Page

 Viewing the List of All Devices

 After running discovery for the first time, you can view the list of discovered devices in the Device Manager page.
-To access the Device Manager page, go to Devices > Device Manager (or Registry > Devices > Device Manager in the classic user interface).
+To access the Device Manager page, go to Devices > Classic Devices, or Registry > Devices > Device Manager in the classic SL1 user interface.

 To sort the list of devices, click on a column heading.
 The list will be sorted by the column value, in ascending order.
 To sort the list by descending order, click the column heading again.